abhayk23/abhayk23/README.md

 ### Welcome, I'm Abhay Kothari and this is my GitHub!
-⚡Currently: Master of Science in Business Analytics Candidate at USC
+🗓️Currently: Master of Science in Business Analytics Candidate at USC

 📫How to reach me: abhaykot@usc.marshall.edu